HarvardMapCollection/tutorials-share/content/resources/finding-data/in-class-activity/group-3/index.md

 > 6. Notice on the page where to download the `.geoTIFF`, so that you could bring the file into your GIS project.

-> 7. If you have more time, you can choose to explore:
-> - the [process](https://mapping.share.library.harvard.edu/resources/workshops/workshop-4/archival-maps/#finding-a-historical-map-to-use) for finding a historic map in the hundreds of thousands of maps in the Harvard Map Collection which have not already been georeferenced.
-> - how to [turn georeferenced maps into digital vector data](https://mapping.share.library.harvard.edu/tutorials/qgis/adler/), and use that data to perform spatial analysis.

 ## Follow-up resources (next steps)